 Hancock holds an M.A. in East Languages and literature and an M.S. in Journalism, both from Columbia.

-In the spring semester of 2018, Hancock will be a visiting professor at the Université Paris 1 Panthéon-Sorbonne.
+Hancock served as visiting professor at the Université Paris 1 Panthéon-Sorbonne, spring semester 2018

 The Anonymous Town That Was the Model of Desegregation in the Civil-Rights Era,

 Tested: Covering Education in the Age of Micro-measurement,

 Columbia Journalism Review

 When Big Data is Bad Data, Columbia Journalism Review